refinedev/refine/documentation/docs/api-reference/antd/hooks/field/useSelect/index.md

 ### `defaultValue`

+The `defaultValue` is a property that can be used to not only set default options for a `<select>` component but also add extra options.

-`defaultValue` allows you to have some options selected by default.
-Adds extra options to `<select>` component.
-In some cases like there are many entries for the `<select>` and pagination is required, `defaultValue` may not be present in the current visible options and this can break the `<select>` component.
-To avoid such cases, A seperate `useMany` query is sent to the backend with the `defaultValue` and appended to the options of `<select>`, ensuring the default values exist in the current options array.
-Since it uses `useMany` to query the necessary data, the `defaultValue` can be a single value or an array of values like the following:
+However, issues may arise when the `<select>` component has many entries and    pagination is required.
+In such cases, the `defaultValue` might not be visible among the currently displayed options, which could cause the `<select>` component to malfunction.

+To prevent this, a separate `useMany` query is sent to the backend carrying the `defaultValue` and added to the options of the `<select>` component, ensuring that the default values are always present in the current array of options.

+Since the `useMany` query is used to query the necessary data, the `defaultValue` can be a single value or an array of values like the following:

 ```tsx
 useSelect({